Stomach Acid: What You Need to Know About Hypochlorhydria

 Symptoms of low stomach acid

-Symptoms of insufficient stomach acid include heartburn, bloating, gas, gut inflammation, and indigestion.
-However, symptoms can overlap with other digestive conditions like acid reflux, so if you experience these symptoms regularly it may be useful to speak with a healthcare provider to determine the underlying cause.
+The symptoms of hypochlorhydria can include heartburn, bloating, flatulence, gut inflammation, and chronic indigestion.
+Because these signs overlap significantly with other upper gastrointestinal conditions, experiencing them regularly means it is vital to consult a healthcare provider to determine the precise underlying cause.

 What causes low stomach acid?

 Low stomach acid is relatively uncommon, and there has been little research on its underlying cause.
-Causes of low stomach acid may be age, autoimmune disorders damaging the stomach lining or thyroid, Helicobacter pylori infection, or the use of (PPIs), antacids and acid blockers (5).
+Causes of low stomach acid may be age, autoimmune disorders damaging the stomach lining or thyroid, or the use of (PPIs), antacids and acid blockers (5).
+Helicobacter pylori infection is also a known cause of hypochlorhydria, due to the bacteria’s interference with the stomach’s acid-producing cells.

 References